yatisht/usher/README.md

 ## MatToVcf

-We also provide a tool, `matToVcf`, that generates a VCF corresponding to UShER's mutation-annotated tree.
+We also provide a tool, `matToVcf`, that generates a parsimony-resolved VCF file corresponding to UShER's mutation-annotated tree.
 It can also also output the tree in Newick format corresponding to the mutation-annotated tree.

 ### Input